nwthomas/gitops/SETUP.md

 Make files for each of those and then use `kubectl apply -f <file name>` to get a working URL you can use (e.g. `http://<the IP you set>"<the port you set>`).

 The default username/password for Grafana is `admin` and `admin`, but you should change the password immediately on accessing the dashboard.

+TODO: Add section on setting up initial data source and adding dashboards.
+Also, maybe some content on using Prometheus.

+## Adding Loki and Alloy

+As it turns out, we're not quite done with our monitoring configuration.
+K3s doesn't quite work as easily with our monitoring setup as we'd like given it's a lighter weight setup than full K8s.

+To fix this, we need to add Grafana Loki and Alloy.